Stuycs-K/final-project-10-durana-sumairm/WORKLOG.md

 ### date: May 24, 2023
 -started on character class
 -started on buttons class (arrow keys) in order to move the character but we aren't sure if that is needed

+### date: May 25, 2023
+-worked on score counter
+-worked on removing coin once the character eats it